 Her research, published recently in Behavioural and Cognitive Psychotherapy, looks at the relationship between health anxiety and what’s known as the “catastrophizing” of body sensations.
 In other words: Gautreau’s work explores how an individual’s exaggerated thoughts about minor changes or occurrences with their health (the catastrophizing) connect with and affect how they feel (the anxiety).

-“We were trying to show that it is a cycle: that someone who is anxious about their health will think about their health in an extreme, catastrophic, and this then makes the anxiety worse.”
+“We were trying to show that it is a cycle: that someone who is anxious about their health will think about their health in an extreme, catastrophic manner, and this then makes the anxiety worse.”

 Sure enough, that’s what Gautreau’s research found, based on data from more than 450 undergraduate-aged adults with sub-clinical level s of health anxiety (ie. they do not necessarily have a clinical diagnosis of for health anxiety).
 This may seem like an obvious conclusion, and certainly one that would be expected given existing research.
 However, Gautreau’s work is the first to examine, in detail, this relationship between catastrophizing of body sensations and health anxiety.